MS Trollfjord current position

 MS Trollfjord Wiki

 Trollfjord cruise ship was christened on May 13, 2002.
 It is named after the renowned Trollfjord Norway, situated between the Norwegian archipelagos Lofoten and Vesteralen.
-This is one of the newest vessels in the fleet of the Norwegian coastal voyage operator Hurtigruten (cruise and ferry services).
-The vessel is of the line's Millennium-class, and as design, is a sister to MS Midnatsol (Maud).
-Both share common characteristics, such as large balconied suites, scenic panorama lounge, numerous lounge areas.
+The vessel is of Hurtigruten's Millennium-class, with sistership MS Midnatsol (Maud).
+Both share common design characteristics, such as large balconied suites, scenic bar lounge, spacious deck areas.